What kind of car insurance covers hail damage?

 How much is the average hail damage auto claim?

-According to Stormwise, an auto body shop in Colorado, the cost of repairing hail damage ranges from $3,000 to $5,000.
+According to Stormwise, an auto body shop in Colorado, the average cost is about $6,750.

 Severe damage could result in a total loss, meaning the damage would cost more to repair than your car is worth.
 Even though your car is still drivable, the insurance company could total it.